ATM book cover

 – Nick Strauss-Klein

 Read his introductory sections before the lessons in Part II: General Observations and Some Practical Hints.
-(For more practical tips straight from Moshe, check out his Learn to Learn pamphlet.)
+For another list of practical tips straight from the man himself, check out his Learn to Learn pamphlet.

 Check out these sections in Part I: Understanding While Doing.
 I’ve prioritized them in what I think of as the most practical order (not the order they appear in the book).